The Ultimate Zero Waste Holiday Guide

 Refer to the Buyerarchy

-Before running to the store or shopping online, refer to what I call the Holiday Buyerarchy of Needs.
+Before running to the store or shopping online, refer to the Buyerarchy of Needs.
 In addition to saving money and reducing waste, this method of conscious consumerism can also be used to create thoughtful gifts.
 Start by considering what you already have to give, then work your way up the diagram, only resorting to buying new as a last option.
 If you do buy new, then first search for locally made items instead of purchasing items that travel long distances.
 Items that ship will likely have a larger carbon footprint and arrive with plastic packaging.

 Do you have resources readily available that you can use to make a gift, repurpose an object, or negotiate a trade with someone?
 Or perhaps you have skills and talents to offer a loved one as a gift.
 Although re-gifting may be frowned upon by some, it is still a viable option if the gift is in like-new condition and if the item would be highly valued by the receiver.
 I do encourage that re-gifting should be approached with considerable care so as not to give the impression that it was thoughtlessly gifted.
 Exercise your creativity and resourcefulness to consider other options prior to buying new.